 Hayward Acres is comprised of one census tract, tract 4362.
-There 38 units assigned to Hayward Acres, 24 Moderate Income, 13 Above Moderate Income, and one (1) Low and Very Low Income.
-This is less than 1% of the overall sites inventory.
-The majority of these units are located underutilized lots.
+There 58 units assigned to Hayward Acres, 24 Moderate Income, 13 Above Moderate Income, and 21 Low and Very Low Income.
+This is 1% of the overall sites inventory.
+The majority of these units are located underutilized lots; 20 units are part of a proposed rezoning in coordination with an affordable housing services provider.